Charter for the Compensation Committee of the Board of Directors of TIBCO Software Inc.

 The Committee will provide reports to the Board from time to time as appropriate, regarding recommendations of the Committee submitted to the Board for action, and copies of the written minutes of its meetings.

-VII.
+VIII.
 DELEGATION OF AUTHORITY

 The Committee may form and delegate its authority to subcommittees or to the Chairman of the Committee when it deems appropriate and in the best interests of the Company, provided that such delegation is not in violation of applicable law or the rules and regulations applicable to companies with securities quoted on the NASDAQ Global Select Market.